codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 1. **Create a component that mounts the SDK**

-  We recommend setting the component to `width: 460px; height: 840px`.
+  We recommend setting the component to `width: 460px; height: 840px` because it's optimized to look best with these parameters.

   We use [`"use client"`](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive) in the script to define this as client-side code, and the import is ignored in webpack to avoid NextJS caching (as above).

 2. **Use the component to mount the SDK**

   We suggest wrapping the SDK (named `CodatConnections` in our snippet) in a modal so that you can adjust its positioning.
-Itt can also manage when to display Connection Management, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.
+Itt can also manage when to display Connections, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.

   ```js
   // page.tsx